caketaster/mildew-detection/README.md

 1. Log in to Heroku and create a new App.
 2. Give the app a unique name and select region.
-3. At the Deploy tab, select GitHub as the deployment method.
+3. At the Deploy tab, select _GitHub_ as the deployment method.
 4. Select the repository name (mildew-detection) and click Search.
-Once found, click Connect.
+Once found, click _Connect_.
 5. Select the Main branch to deploy.
 6. Select _automatic deploy_ to allow the app to update automatically each time you git push.
-7. Click Deploy Branch to build the app.
+7. Click _Deploy Branch_ to build the app.
-5. Click now the button Open App on the top of the page to access the App.
+5. Click now the button _Open App_ on the top of the page to access the App.

 ## Main Data Analysis and Machine Learning Libraries
 ### Languages used: